leztien/Projects-Portfolio/CHECKLITST.md

 2. Measure and compare their performance.
     - For each model, use N-fold cross-validation and compute the mean and standard deviation of their performance.
 3. Analyze the most significant variables for each algorithm.
-4. Analyze the types of errors the models make.
-    - What data would a human have used to avoid these errors?
+4. Analyze the types of errors the models make (What data would a human have used to avoid these errors?)
 5. Have a quick round of feature selection and engineering.
 6. Have one or two more quick iterations of the five previous steps.

+# Error Analysis
+After evaluating the model, conduct error analysis to understand where and why the model is making mistakes.
+This step involves examining the errors made by the model on the validation or test data.

+Steps in Error Analysis:
+- Collecting Errors: Gather a sample of instances where the model's predictions were incorrect.
+- Error Categories: Categorize errors into types (e.g., false positives, false negatives).
+- Feature Analysis: Analyze features of instances where errors were made.
+Look for patterns.
+- Confusion Matrix: Create a confusion matrix to see the overall performance across classes.
+- Precision-Recall Curves: Plot these curves to understand precision and recall trade-offs.
+- Error Rates by Subgroup: Analyze error rates across different subgroups, if applicable.
+- Sample Analysis: Look at individual examples to understand specific instances of errors.

-7. Short-list the top three to five most promising models, preferring models that make different types of errors.
+Short-list the top three to five most promising models, preferring models that make different types of errors.

-# Fine-Tune the System
+# Fine-Tune the System / Model Improvement
 Notes:
 - You will want to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
 - As always automate what you can.